codepath/android_guides/Design-Support-Library.md

 8. [[Vector Drawables|Drawables#vector-drawables]] to reduce the need to include images for every density size.
   * Vector drawables are compatible back to Android 2.1 (API 7), but animated vector drawables are only back-ported to Android 3.0 (API 11).
 9. [[Animating view hierarchies|View Hierarchy Animations]] using the [Transitions framework](https://developer.android.com/training/transitions/overview.html) down to Android 4.0 (API 14) .
 Currently, there is no backported support for activity/fragment transitions used in this API.
+10. [[Bottom Navigation Views]] for easily switching from 3 to 5 tabbed items.

 ### Setup